 During my career in the customer service industry, I felt most effective when I understood the available options for handling customer requests or inquiries.
 It’s important to be able to confidently provide service as customers and employees both enjoy the experience so much more.
-Here are a couple of things to consider.
+Here are a couple of things to consider to establish option awareness.

 The Play Clock is Running

 I like to look at customer service like the game of football.
 American professional football has a 40 second play clock.
 It’s required that the team in possession of the ball start a play prior to the play clock expiration.
 Failure to do so results in a delay of game penalty.
 It’s the same in customer service.
 When approached, in receipt of a web chat request or called by a customer, the play clock begins to run at that moment.
 Customers expect to receive timely service.
 Just as in football, the failure to do so might result in a penalty – an upset customer.
 It’s critical that customer facing personnel are equipped with options in order to provide timely and efficient service.